 Placing a blank canvas in the room or chalk board paint can provide a creative outlet.
 The child can be imaginative by drawing their own pictures, can write down their feelings and emotions or even just have a space to release random thoughts.
 A chalk board or white board are good choices as they can simply be erased and updated.

 If you are comfortable with having food in a bedroom, have a welcome snack or goodies set out on a dresser or by the side of the bed.
 It might take a while for confidence to grow to ask for something to eat on that first day, so this acts as a good ice breaker and a way to say “welcome”.

 Finally, whatever you do decide to put in the room, remember accidents happen and things could get broken.
 Whilst you might not want to fill the room with family heirlooms you also don’t want to make it feel like it is full of cheap and impersonal items.
 Second hand items and budget items of furniture are a great way to save money but it is worth checking that there are no broken or damaged pieces.

 The best way to set up a room is to think how you would feel walking into this room for the first time, and putting yourself in your foster child’s shoes.
 If you are still in need of inspiration, Pinterest is a great way to provide inspiration for décor.

-If you have a spare room in your house and are interested in fostering a child, take a look at this informative page to find out about taking the next step into the world of foster caring.
+If you have a spare room in your house and are interested in fostering a child, take a look at how you can become a foster carer and take the next step into the world of foster caring.